Lichen planus: Mouth

-The disease affects approximately 6 million Americans with currently no FDA-approved therapies available, highlighting the substantial unmet medical need in this patient population.
+The disease affects approximately 6 million Americans, with currently no FDA-approved therapies available, highlighting the substantial unmet medical need in this patient population.

-Residual postinflammatory hyperpigmentation has been reported in association with OLP, manifesting as brown to black pigmentation on the oral mucosa and may most likely occur in dark-skinned individuals.
+Residual postinflammatory hyperpigmentation has been reported in association with OLP, manifesting as brown to black pigmentation on the oral mucosa, and may most likely occur in dark-skinned individuals.

 OLP may occur as a sole manifestation of the disease or in conjunction with other clinical manifestations of LP, including cutaneous LP, genital LP, nail LP, and lichen planopilaris (scalp LP).

 Causes

 Cutaneous LP is a self-limiting condition.
 It usually resolves within 6 to 12 months.
-Oral LP is a non infectious, chronic inflammatory condition that involves the oral mucosa and may be accompanied by skin lesions.
+Oral LP is a non-infectious, chronic inflammatory condition that involves the oral mucosa and may be accompanied by skin lesions.
 The etiology of oral LP are unknown.

 It is not clear whether the mechanisms causing isolated oral LP are different from those causing oral LP with cutaneous LP.
 An immune-mediated mechanism where basal keratinocytes are being targeted as foreign antigens by activated T cells, especially CD8+ T cells, has been proposed.
 Upregulation of intercellular adhesion molecule-1 (ICAM-1) and cytokines associated with T-helper 1 immune response, may also play an important role in the pathogenesis of lichen planus.

 Stress is thought to play a role in the pathogenesis of oral LP.
 Patients with anxiety and depression are reported more commonly with oral LP if compared to normal healthy individuals.
 Some studies have indicated that stressful events can induce LP lesions in otherwise healthy individuals.
-However, a cause effect relationship between stress and the onset of oral LP has not been demonstrated.
+However, a cause-and-effect relationship between stress and the onset of oral LP has not been demonstrated.

 Autoimmune response to epithelial self-antigens remains a possibility.
-A single study of cutaneous LP reported evidence in support of autoimmunity by expanding in vitro T cells isolated from the skin lesions of two patients, followed by testing the ability of these T cells to kill autologous keratinocytes (cytotoxicity).
+A single study of cutaneous LP reported evidence supporting autoimmunity by expanding in vitro T cells isolated from the skin lesions of two patients, followed by testing the T cells' ability to kill autologous keratinocytes (cytotoxicity).